 In accordance with ASC Topic 360, Property, Plant, and Equipment, we evaluate the recoverability of the carrying values of our properties on a property-by-property basis.
 We review our properties for recoverability when events or circumstances, including significant physical changes in the property, significant adverse changes in general economic conditions, and significant deteriorations of the underlying cash flows of the property, indicate that the carrying amount of the property may not be recoverable.
-The need to recognize impairment is based on estimated future undiscounted cash flows from a property over the remaining useful life compared to the carrying amount of the property.
+The need to recognize impairment is based on estimated future undiscounted cash flows from a property over the remaining useful life compared to the carrying value of that property.
 If recognition of impairment is necessary, it is measured as the amount by which the carrying amount of the property exceeds the estimated fair value of the property.
-Management has evaluated long-lived assets and determined there were impairment charges of \$0, \$0, and \$4,497,000 during the years ended December 31, 2023,